Saturday, June 26, 2010

 Mothers regularly pimping their 12-year-old daughters to truck drivers in order to put food on the table.
 Young men selling themselves as male prostitutes to finance their addiction to “óleo”, a deathly combination of cocaine, acetone, and tobacco.
 Witchcraft.
 Thievery.
 Suicide.
 Murder.
 On arrival in Guajará-Mirim, these stories and more landed like lead in our hearts.

-an town on the northern border of Bolivia.
+Guajará-Mirim is a dusty Brazilian town on the northern border of Bolivia.
 Its main products are drug smuggling and prostitution, hidden thinly under a quiet veneer.
 A young team from Samaritan's Purse Canada had come to help with construction and evangelism at Chadash, the PAZ outreach center there, and had requested that I come to facilitate and help them with translation.

-with training, love and evangelism to the young folks of the community.
+We were met by PAZ pastor Júnior Rocha, and his wife, Vângela, who head up the Chadash ministry, which reaches out with training, love and evangelism to the young folks of the community.
 The center attracts young people through special youth services and sports, and church members offer classes in guitar, computer operation, and handicrafts.
 Those who have been rescued grow through discipleship and cell groups, and soon become leaders, reaching out with the love of Jesus to others.

 The battle is great: